Harkaran98/BixFinalCode/README.md

 2. You may open my tests.py file to see that I have created test cases for GET, POST, PUT, UPDATE AND DELETE functions, for cars, trucks and boats that is in total there are about 12 test cases for this project.

-3. In order to successfully run these tests go to command line (in pycharm while the project is opened) and type- python manage.py test
+3. In order to successfully run these tests go to command line (in pycharm's cmd while the project is opened or in windows cmd while inside the project's location) and type- python manage.py test

 4. The above command will run all the tests.